-Visitors are always welcome at the TEACH Prep, especially parents of our students.
-To help ensure a safe and secure learning environment for all students, all visitors to TEACH Prep are required to sign-in at the main office and to wear a visitor's pass.
+Visitors are always welcome at TEACH Tech Charter High School, especially parents of our students.
+To help ensure a safe and secure learning environment for all students, all visitors to TEACH Tech Charter High School are required to sign-in at the main office and to wear a visitor's pass.
 Faculty and staff are instructed to escort anyone not having a pass to the office immediately for identification.
-Due to Covid restrictions at the moment we are restricting visitors in the classroom.
-Also, during this time (Covid) only 1 family may enter campus at a time, must follow the 6 feet apart distance rule, get their temperatures checked at the main office, sign in prior to proceeding.